ABOUT VALUE IN HEALTH

 Economic evaluations are studies that assess the costs and consequences of alternative health care interventions.
 All healthcare interventions are of interest, including those involving drugs, devices, procedures and systems of organization of health care.
-Studies that only consider costs, or the economic burden of disease are also admissible, but are more likely to be accepted if they address important methodological or policy issues.
+Studies that only consider costs, or the economic burden of disease, are also admissible, but are unlikely to be accepted unless they address important methodological or policy issues.
 (See also ‘Country Adaptations’ below.)

 Patient Reported Outcomes

 There remain many challenging empirical and theoretical problems in the concept and measurement of patient reported outcomes (PRO) including health-related quality of life (QoL).
 Articles presenting research on the development of measures for PRO/QoL instruments, especially innovative ways of assessing content or construct validity are invited.
 (See also ‘Country Adaptations’ below.)

 Articles are welcomed on the development and use of various types of instruments to express the value of health care, including health ‘utility’ assessments, discrete choice experiments/conjoint analyses and assessments of individuals’ willingness-to- pay.
 (See also ‘Country Adaptations’ below.)

 Although it is difficult to be precise about the nature of the articles in this category (see Luce et al The Milbank Quarterly 2010;88: 256-276 for one taxonomy), Value in Health welcomes articles presenting information that can assist those deciding on the efficient and equitable allocation of health care resources by examining the relative value of interventions.
 In some cases relative value may be addressed by considering only clinical outcomes, although normally it will involve considering, in addition, patient reported outcomes/quality of life measures and impacts on resource utilization.
 Articles in this category can report the results of primary research, or systematic reviews of the existing literature.